 Temporary layoff from part-time employment

-If you do part-time work and your layoff is not full time, your daily allowance will be paid out adjusted.
+If you work part-time and are laid off, your daily allowance will be paid as an adjusted allowance.
 The income you receive is taken into consideration in the adjustment according to the time of payment.

 Example: You have an employment contract that specifies your working hours as 60% of the maximum.
 Your working hours are organised so that you work full-time from Monday to Wednesday and are off for the rest of the week.
 You are temporarily laid off on shortened weekly working hours: you work a full day only on Monday and are temporarily laid off or off from work for the rest of the time.
 You will be paid an adjusted daily allowance for 5 days per calendar week.
 The income you receive is taken into consideration in the adjustment according to the time of payment.